 Sstutter continues to trade at some of the most amazing events - such as Hyper Japan, MCM Comic Con and London Film & Comic Con.
 You’ll also find Sstutter at some of the leading craft fairs having traded at Crafty Fox, BUST Craftactular and The London Artisan - to name a few.
 If you see Phil at his stall, please say hi.

-Spring 2017 has seen Sstutter finally settle into a new studio space after a long time between places.
+2018 will bring some new collections and also new events up and down the country.
 It is now the time to capitalise on all the gains so far and take Sstutter to some brand new places.
 Hopefully, you can be a part of the journey as it is ultimately customers and friends who make Sstutter what is is.